-HARRISBURG, PA — The Pennsylvania Department of Transportation (PennDOT) reports that fatalities, injuries, and crashes decreased overall at 26 roundabouts at 23 locations in the time since they were built, according to department data.
+PENNSYLVANIA — The Pennsylvania Department of Transportation (PennDOT) announced that according to department data, fatalities, injuries, and crashes decreased overall after intersections at 39 locations were replaced with 42 roundabouts.

-PennDOT recently reviewed data for 26 roundabouts on state routes at intersections that were previously stop or signal controlled.
-These roundabouts were selected based on having at least three years of crash data available before and after the roundabouts were built.
-Department data based on police-submitted crash reports spanning the years 2000 through 2020 shows that fatalities at these locations were reduced by 100 percent and the total number of crashes decreased by 22 percent.
-Additionally:
+PennDOT recently reviewed data for 36 single-lane and six multi-lane roundabouts on state routes at intersections that were previously stop or signal controlled.
+This update to data released in 2022 now includes an additional seven roundabouts.
+These intersections were selected based on having at least three years of crash data available before and after the roundabouts were built.
+This accounts for a total of 460 before years and 250 after years of data.

-The roundabouts included in the review are at the following intersections:
+The seven new roundabouts included in this review are at the following intersections:

 - Bucks County: